yash04747/docs/docs/guides/basics/install.md

 ## Downloading

 ### WordPress.org Plugin
-By using the Redux plugin, you can ensure your users will always be up to date with the most stable release.
+By using the Redux plugin, you can ensure your users will always be up-to-date with the most stable release.

 [WordPress.org Plugin](https://wordpress.org/plugins/redux-framework)